afaji/afaji.github.io/_pages/cv.md

 {% include base_path %}
 # Alham Fikri Aji / Curriculum Vitae

 I am an assistant professor at MBZUAI.
 I obtained my Ph.D. from the University of Edinburgh’s Institute for Language, Cognition, and Computation, where I focused on enhancing the training and inference speed of machine translation.
 My studies were supervised by Dr. Kenneth Heafield and Dr. Rico Sennrich.
+Presently, my research centers on multilingual, low-resource, and low-compute NLP.
+I have worked on lightweight models via distillation, as well as adapting models to unseen languages in cases of limited training data.
-Presently, my research centers around multilingual, low-resource, and low-compute NLP.
-I have been developing various multilingual large language models, as well as building multilingual NLP resources for underrepresented languages, especially Indonesian.
+I have been developing various multilingual large language models such as BLOOMZ/mT0, Jais, Bactrian-X, and more.
+I have also worked on building multilingual and under-represented NLP resources and benchmarks, especially those that capture local culture and nuances, some of which were awarded best resource papers.
 In the past, I have gained industry experience at companies such as Amazon, Google, and Apple.

 ## Education